A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

-When I first began my career as a wedding planner, I believed it would mostly involve selecting beautiful flowers, tasting delicious cakes, and admiring gowns fit for fairy tale princesses.
+When I first began my career as a wedding planner, I believed it would primarily involve selecting beautiful flowers, tasting delicious cakes, and admiring gowns fit for fairy-tale princesses.

 However, I soon discovered that there is much more to being a successful wedding planner than meets the eye.